College of Humanities & Behavioral Sciences

 Major in Philosophy and Religious Studies

 The Department of Philosophy and Religious Studies offers the Major in Philosophy and Religious Studies (PHRE), designed to be one of the most widely applicable, flexible, and efficient majors at Radford University, which you can tailor to your own interests and goals.
 The PHRE Major leads to either a B.A. or a B.S. degree that consists of 36 hours; 30 hours of core courses in philosophy or religious studies and 6 hours of program specific electives, making it ideal as a primary major or as a second major to complement other programs of study.
-See the Radford University catalog for further B.A. and B.S. requirements.
+See the Radford University Undergraduate Catalog for further B.A. and B.S. requirements.